Associate in Science DegreeDownload PDF

 This course introduces the many and varied facets of psychology.
 Emphasis is on interactions of individuals in their cultural, social, and economic environments as determined by their cognitive, behavioral, and emotional experiences and training.

-Take any General Education Natural Science course
+Take any Natural Science elective

 This course analyzes media costs, media buying problems, inter-media comparisons, and overall media strategy.
 Media problems are solved based upon marketing, advertising, and budget considerations.
 Prerequisite: MD151 Fundamentals of Media.